Bitshala/MB-cohort/questions-3rd-ed.md

 ## Chapter 3: Bitcoin Core

-- Why is Bitcoin Core called a "reference implementation"?
-What other implementation of Bitcoin are out there?
-Is it preferable to have many implementation of Bitcoin?
+- Why is Bitcoin Core called a "Reference Implementation"?
+What other implementations of Bitcoin are out there?
+Is it preferable to have many implementations of Bitcoin?

-- What are BIPs?
+- What are BIPs (Bitcoin Improvement Proposals)?
 What are their role in the Bitcoin development process?
+- What are the few major configuration options in Bitcoin Core?
+As a home node operator, which one do you think is most useful?
+- What is `txindex`?
+When would a node operator use this configuration flag?
+What are the overheads of turning this configuration on?
+- What is `bitcoin-cli`?
+What is it used for?
+Have you explored any `bitcoin-cli` commands?
+Which commands do you find most useful as a home node operator?
+- What is the approximate disk space requirement for running Bitcoin Core?
+What are the approximate network bandwidth and memory requirements?
+Do you think it's "cheap" to run a node?
+- What are commands you would use sequentially to get the fully deserialized coinbase transaction of the Block 100, using `bitcoin-cli`?
+- How can you verify the signatures of download binaries of Bitcoin Core?
+What are the potential damages of running a malicious version of the software?

 ## Chapter 4: Keys and Addresses